NasalDaemon/Static-DI/docs/cluster-syntax.md

 Clusters are the backbone of Static-DI: without them, nodes cannot have their dependencies on other nodes satisfied.
 They are classes which hold the state of a set of nodes, while describing their dependencies on each other.
 A cluster in turn forms a greater "node", or component, composed of its constituent nodes.

-With Static-DI, one can use a special DSL (Domain Specific Language) to define clusters (and [traits](trait-syntax.md)).
-The DSL is designed to help visualise the graph of dependencies between nodes better than a purely textual code-based description could.
+With Static-DI, one can use a special DSL (Domain Specific Language) called "dig", to define clusters (and [traits](trait-syntax.md)).
+Dig is designed to help visualise the graph of dependencies between nodes better than a purely textual code-based description could.
 The clusters are to be defined in separate files next to your other source files with the extension `.ixx.dig` (module) or `.hxx.dig` (header).

 The provided CMake functions `target_generate_di_modules()` and `target_generate_di_headers()` automatically generate `.ixx` or `.hxx` files from the `.ixx.dig` and `.hxx.dig` files, found recursively in the source directory, and adds them to the target.
 In the case of a generated `.hxx` file, each resulting include path is identical to the include path of the respective `.hxx.dig` file.